Brought to you by the Twisp Chamber of Commerce

 If you happen to be in Twisp on a Saturday morning, it’s impossible to miss the weekly Farmers Market in the Community Center parking lot from 9am-Noon, starting in April.

 Need an afternoon pick-up after such a busy morning?
-Treat yourself to a cookie or eponymous pastry at the Cinnamon Twisp Bakery.
-While you can certainly find coffee there, they still recommend you walk (or, okay, even the locals drive) to the east end of town to get your java on at the Blue Star Coffee Roasters café and roasting plant, which you can view from the café through glass windows.
+Treat yourself to a cookie, eponymous pastry, coffee and/or lunch at the popular Cinnamon Twisp Bakery on Glover.
+Or if you’re on the south end of town you can get your java on at the Blue Star Coffee Roasters café and roasting plant, which you can view from the café through glass windows.

 And That’s (Not) All, Folks